AdobeDocs/campaign-web.en/help/v8/direct-mail/send-direct-mail.md

     If the direct mail delivery has been scheduled, click the **[!UICONTROL Send as scheduled]** button.
 Learn more about delivery scheduling in [this section](../msg/gs-messages.md#schedule-the-delivery-sending).

-Once your delivery is sent, the extraction file is automatically generated and exported to the server specified in your file routing configuration.
+Once your delivery is sent, the extraction file is automatically generated and exported to the location specified in the **[!UICONTROL Routing]** external account selected in the delivery template's [advanced settings](../advanced-settings/delivery-settings.md).

 You can track your KPIs (Key Performance Indicator) data from your delivery page and data from the **[!UICONTROL Logs]** menu.